fateme-yaghoobi/Advanced-C-project/Part 2/README.md

         <li>The <strong>WaterTank</strong> and <strong>Fridge</strong> classes inherit directly from the <strong>Box</strong> class.</li>
         <li>The <strong>Fridge</strong> class contains objects from the <strong>WaterTank</strong>, <strong>Handle</strong>, and <strong>Box</strong> classes within its body through composition, and these objects are also initialized.</li>
         <li>All the mentioned classes have specific member functions.
 To see them, please refer to the main code file.</li>
-        <li>Additionally, the <strong>SideBySide</strong> class inherits from the <strong>Fridge</strong> class and, besides having its own specific data members, utilizes polymorphism for some of its functions.</li>
+        <li>Additionally, the <strong>SideBySide</strong> class inherits from the <strong>Fridge</strong> class and, besides having its own specific data members, uses polymorphism for some of its functions.</li>
     </ul>